Join the EulerFold community

 Read Original PaperBefore the 1860s, the prevailing view of heredity was 'blending inheritance,' where traits of parents were thought to mix like paint.
 Gregor Mendel’s 1866 paper on pea plant experiments systematically dismantled this idea.
 By tracking specific, discrete traits over generations, Mendel observed that inheritance is not a continuous blend but a transmission of distinct units.
 He found that traits could disappear in one generation and reappear in the next, suggesting that the underlying 'factors' of inheritance remain intact even when they are not visible.

-Particulate Inheritance
+The Shift to Particulate Inheritance

 The Law of Segregation

-Mendel's experiments with pea plant hybridization replaced the prevailing "blending" model—which assumed offspring were a fluid average of parental traits—with a particulate theory of inheritance.
+Mendel's experiments with pea plant hybridization replaced the prevailing "blending" model - which assumed offspring were a fluid average of parental traits - with a particulate theory of inheritance.
 By applying combinatorial mathematics to his findings, he identified that traits are governed by discrete factors that do not merge or dilute, even when they remain unexpressed in a specific generation.
 This observation that recessive traits can disappear and then reappear unchanged in a later generation proved that the underlying genetic information is digital and distinct rather than analog and fluid.
 It suggests that the complexity of life is built on a foundation of discrete, conserved units of information that remain stable across time.

 Independent Assortment